denironyx/devPython/python-crash-course/chapter10/README.md

 ##### Saving and Reading User-Generated Data
 Saving data with json is useful when you're working with user-generated data, because if you don't store store your user's information somehow.
 You'll lose it when the program stops running.

+##### Refactoring
+Often, you’ll come to a point where your code will work, but you’ll recognize that you could improve the code by breaking it up into a series of functions that have specific jobs.
+This process is called refactoring.
+Refactoring makes your code cleaner, easier to understand, and easier to extend.